GoHypernet/Hypernet.ID-Public/packages/contracts-integration/README.md

 You can see a simple yet complete example of how to use `ID.sol` [here](https://github.com/GoHypernet/Hypernet.ID-Public/blob/develop/packages/contracts-integration/contracts/Test.sol).
 In order to gate on specific id verification criteria, you must set the [`CRITERIA`](https://github.com/GoHypernet/Hypernet.ID-Public/blob/develop/packages/contracts-integration/contracts/ID.sol#L10) variable appropriately.
+You can find the fields that are encoded into each Hypernet.ID NFT [here](/packages/developer-docs/token-specification.md).
 An example of how to do this can be seen in the [constructor of `Test.sol`](https://github.com/GoHypernet/Hypernet.ID-Public/blob/develop/packages/contracts-integration/contracts/Test.sol#L15).
 Additionally, since Hypernet.ID maintains id registries on multiple chains, you must be sure to set the [`registryAddress`](https://github.com/GoHypernet/Hypernet.ID-Public/blob/develop/packages/contracts-integration/contracts/ID.sol#L9) variable to the requisite address for your target network (i.e. Rinkeby, Mainnet, Avalanche, Polygon, etc.).